 ^top

-These are the most popular coverages that customers add to their Full or General Horse Mortality insurance policies.
-They are a type of health insurance designed to help reimburse you for covered veterinary costs (medical and/or surgical) in the event your horse suffers a covered accident, injury, lameness, illness or disease during the policy period.
+These are the most popular endorsements that customers add to their Full Mortality insurance policies.
+Usually called Major Medical, Veterinary Services, or Medical Assistance (depends on the insurance company), they are a type of health insurance designed to help reimburse you for covered veterinary expenses (medical and/or surgical) in the event your horse suffers a covered accident, injury, lameness, illness or disease during the policy period.
 Typically a portion of the diagnostic and treatment expenses are covered, in addition to a portion of aftercare expenses, depending on the health issue the horse is experiencing, and the insurance company offering the coverage.

 Coverage is typically available for horses from the ages of 30 days to 20 years, depending on the insurance company.

-Also, most companies will now offer Major Medical, Veterinary Services and Medical Assistance coverages through the ages of 18-20, especially if the horse has been continually insured and otherwise meets underwriting guidelines.
+Most companies will offer these types of medical and surgical endorsements to horses through the ages of 18-20, especially if the horse has been continually insured and otherwise meets underwriting guidelines.

-Keep in mind that these coverages are endorsements that are added to the Full or General Horse Mortality insurance policy.
-They are not available as standalone coverages.
+Keep in mind that these coverages are endorsements that are added to the Full Mortality equine insurance policy.
+They are not available as standalone policies.

 ^top